Inzhenerka/docs.getdbt.tech/website/docs/best-practices/how-we-mesh/mesh-6-coordinate-versions.md

 #### Step 3: Add a deprecation date

-1. In the model's `properties.yml` file, set a [`deprecation_date`](/reference/resource-properties/deprecation_date) to the model's old version.
+1. In the model's `properties.yml` file, set a [`deprecation_date`](/reference/resource-properties/deprecation_date) for the model's old version.
 The `deprecation_date` is a date in the future that signifies when the old version will be removed.

-   This notifies downstream consumers and will appear in the dbt run logs as a warning that the old version is nearing deprecation and consumers will need to [migrate](#best-practices-for-consumers) to the new version.
+   This notifies downstream consumers and will appear in the `dbt run` logs as a warning that the old version is nearing deprecation and consumers will need to [migrate](#best-practices-for-consumers) to the new version.

     <File name='models/properties.yml'>
     ```yaml